Jaiph

 config { ... }

-Optional runtime options (agent backend/flags, logs, runtime).
-Allowed at the top level (module-wide) and inside individual workflows (per-workflow overrides for agent.* and run.* keys).
+Optional runtime options (agent backend/flags, logs, runtime, module metadata).
+Allowed at the top level (module-wide) and inside individual workflows (per-workflow overrides for agent.* and run.* keys only; runtime.* and module.* are module-level only).
 Environment variables override config values.
 See Configuration.

 import "file.jh" as alias · const name = value / local name = value